krzkrzkrz/elm.foo.pub/rust/index.md

 these abstractions are necessary or especially beneficial, and while they have their place the early exploration of a language that does not specifically support them is not it.
 Start (or go back to) thinking in terms of data layout and interface design, instead of reducing problems to fixed patterns

+- And finally: give it time.
+It will take a while, but you will find that Rust was well worth the investment

 ## Install rustup